 If you see artwork that is in need of care, please contact:

 Earth Wall, Living Wall Restoration Project

-Over the last 20 years, the brilliant paint colors of Earth Wall, Living Wall by artist Joan Baron have faded drastically.
-In 2001, the glass blocks were removed, bricked in, and painted orange, and the wall was painted yellow, changing the original plans and vision for the project.
-The fading of the colors, divergent repainting, and repairs have changed the original vision for this award-winning public art project.
+After 20 years, the brilliant paint colors of Earth Wall, Living Wall by artist Joan Baron faded drastically.
+In 2001, the glass blocks were removed, bricked in, and painted orange.
+The wall was also painted yellow, changing the original plans and vision for the project.
+The fading of the colors, divergent repainting, and repairs all changed the original vision for this award-winning public art project.

-The City of Scottsdale and Scottsdale Public Art are committed to restoring this artwork to its original vision, and have already begun work on that project.
-The weathered bronze and gold colored jersey barriers, the white sculptural mandala, and the blue walls and safety fencing over the bridge were painted in August 2019.
+The city of Scottsdale and Scottsdale Public Art are committed to maintaining pieces in the public art collection as close to their original visions as possible.
+As a result, the weathered bronze- and gold-colored jersey barriers, the white sculptural mandala, and the blue walls and safety fencing over the bridge were painted in August 2019 and November 2020.